Education • Practice • Safer Habits

 Phone Call Phishing

-Impersonation, one-time codes, “bank fraud,” “tech support” calls.
+Impersonation, one-time passcodes, “bank fraud,” and “tech support” calls.

 Fake sites